MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-powerapps-connector.md

 ## Connect Power Apps to Customer Insights

 Customer Insights is one of the many [available sources for data in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-data-sources).

-You can [add a data connection to an app](https://docs.microsoft.com/powerapps/maker/canvas-apps/add-data-connection) that you're building in Power Apps.
+Refer to the Power Apps documentation to learn how to [add a data connection to an app](https://docs.microsoft.com/powerapps/maker/canvas-apps/add-data-connection).

 ## Available entities